jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 ### How to loose miles

-So, there was Stuck in Paradise, left at the middle, and however hard we tried to advertise it with Jana, nobody seemed to be quite keen to go there and reach the kilometres of horizontal passages at the bottom.
+So, there was *Stuck in Paradise*, left at the middle, and however hard we tried to advertise it with Jana, nobody seemed to be quite keen to go there and reach the kilometres of horizontal passages at the bottom.
 Since it has been another example of truly Eastern European cooperation, we decided to give it a go with Izi.
 I am always ashamed when caving with him: he perfects minimalism, while I always tend to pack too much of everything.
 This was not different this time either, and he looked amazed, and in disbelief, at the amount of food I had prepared for taking underground.
 So I discarded half of it, making sure that the smoked meat, bacon and onion was making its way down to underground camp – it is so lovely to have a nice soup at camp full of meat and fresh onion!

 On our first day, we went to climb in Queen’s Bedchamber, starting a long-term project.
-Then, the second day came our big task – to continue Stuck in Paradise.
+Then, the second day came our big task – to continue *Stuck in Paradise*.

 We packed two batteries for the drill, plenty of rope, also a good amount of food, so once again, we felt like being mules when reaching the southern end of the cave.
 Nevertheless, we made good progress, and soon I was on the rope again, continuing the rigging.